incomestore/WP-Pinterest-Verify/pinterest-verify/README.txt

 == Installation ==

-**Finding and installing through the WordPress admin:**

-1. If searching for this plugin in your WordPress admin, under Plugins > Add New search for "Pinterest verify".
+= 1.
+Admin Search =
+1. In your Admin, go to menu Plugins > Add.
+1. Search for `Pinterest Verify`.
-1. Find the plugin that's labeled **Pinterest Verify**.
+1. Find the plugin that's labeled `Pinterest Verify`.
-1. Also look for the author name **Phil Derksen**.
+1. Look for the author name `Phil Derksen` on the plugin.
-1. Click "Install Now", then Activate, then head to Settings > Pinterest Verify.
+1. Click to install.

-**Alternative installation methods:**

-* Download this plugin, then upload through the WordPress admin (Plugins > Add New > Upload)
+1. Activate the plugin.
+1. A new menu item `Pinterest Verify` will appear under your Settings menu option.

+= 2.
+Download & Upload =
+1. Download the plugin (a zip file) on the right column of this page.
+1. In your Admin, go to menu Plugins > Add.
+1. Select the tab "Upload".
+1. Upload the .zip file you just downloaded.
+1. Activate the plugin.
+1. A new menu item `Pinterest Verify` will appear under your Settings menu option.

+= 3.
+FTP Upload =
+1. Download the plugin (.zip file) on the right column of this page.
+1. Unzip the zip file contents.
-* Download this plugin, unzip the contents, then FTP upload to the `/wp-content/plugins/` directory
+1. Upload the `pinterest-verify` folder to the `/wp-content/plugins/` directory of your site.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. A new menu item `Pinterest Verify` will appear under your Settings menu option.

 == Frequently Asked Questions ==